hdShang/arxiv-daily/docs/cs-AI/2025-08-16/papers/250811944v1-chbench-a-cognitive-hierarchy-benchmark-for-evaluating-strategic-rea.md

 ---
 layout: default
-title: CHBench: A Cognitive Hierarchy Benchmark for Evaluating Strategic Reasoning Capability of LLMs
+title: "CHBench: A Cognitive Hierarchy Benchmark for Evaluating Strategic Reasoning Capability of LLMs"
 ---

 # CHBench: A Cognitive Hierarchy Benchmark for Evaluating Strategic Reasoning Capability of LLMs